For a long time, Instagram had remained one of the major engagement apps with the most restrictions. Even third-party party apps couldn’t post on it.

 Later offers one free plan and four paid ones.
 Payment on these plans varies according to the number of platforms, users, posts, and tools are allowed.
 You will find the latest information about prices on the product page.

-NapoleonCat is another tool that supports Instagram, Facebook, YouTube, Pinterest, and Twitter.
+NapoleonCat is another tool that supports Instagram, Facebook, YouTube, Twitter, LinkedIn and Google My Business.

 You can use this tool on-premises or like TweetDeck, as a cloud-based application.